Thermal Camera Early Warning Examples

 - Maintenance alert

-- Automatic shutdown where suitable control wiring and equipment are installed
+- Approved automatic shutdown where suitable equipment, control wiring and safety controls are installed

 The final response depends on the site, equipment, wiring, safety requirements and how the Security & Automation System is programmed.